 Table 1.
-Overall budget available at the beginning of the 2014 competition.
+Overall budget available at the beginning of the 2015 competition.

 IX.
-The 2014 Competition
+The 2015 Competition

-On Thursday, January 30, 2014, the Section held a teleconference in order to prepare the competition.
+On Thursday, March 5, 2015, the Section held a teleconference in order to prepare for the competition.
 During this teleconference, members were reminded of policies and procedures, and the competition budget was presented.

-The competition was held in Ottawa over a period of five days, from Monday, February 10 to Friday, February 14, 2014.
+The competition was held in Ottawa over a period of five days, from Monday, March 9 to Friday, March 13, 2015.
 The first day started with a review of the logistics.
 The Evaluation Section then started Round 1 of the competition, and proceeded with the review of the applications.

 The format of the discussions strictly followed NSERC's guidelines and SAPES internal procedures.
-Previously, in the fall of 2013, at least two SAPES members were assigned to conduct an internal review of each application.
+Previously, in the fall of 2014, at least two SAPES members were assigned to conduct an internal review of each application.
 During competition week, for each application, the first internal reviewer presented all aspects of the proposal and made his/her recommendations (ratings, funding, duration).
 This was followed by additional comments and/or a presentation by the second internal reviewer, who also made recommendations.
 For grant applications requesting support in excess of an average of \$500k per year, or for Category 3 RTI grant applications, a third presentation, concentrating on budget matters, was made.
 These in-depth assessments were carried out independently by the internal reviewers (who were not aware of the other's identity before the first reviewer's presentation), and took into account the reports received from external reviewers, if available, as well as reports from ad hoc expert committees where applicable.
 Each application was then thoroughly discussed by all SAPES members.
 At the end of the discussion, each member was asked to rate the application against NSERC's selection criteria: (i) excellence of the researcher(s), (ii) merit of the proposal, (iii) contributions to the training of Highly Qualified Personnel (HQP), and (iv) need for funds.
 SAPES then decided whether to recommend funding the application, the level of funding, and the funding duration.
 Any recommendation was determined through secret electronic voting.
 The median vote was selected as the final SAPES recommendation.
 Members in conflict with any particular application left the meeting room before the internal reviewers were identified and the application was discussed; they were never informed, even by the end of the competition, of the final result or of the identity of the internal reviewers.

-The entire Section reviewed experimental Individual, Team, and Project Discovery grant applications as well as Categories 2 and 3 RTI proposals.
-The entire Section also reviewed Category 1 RTI proposals that were tied to Project grant applications.
+The entire Section reviewed experimental Individual, Team, and Project Discovery grant applications as well as any Categories 2 and 3 RTI proposals.
+The entire Section also reviewed Category 1 RTI proposals that were tied to Project grant applications and theory applications where additional expertise was needed in the review.
 Once these reviews were completed, SAPES members were divided into two sub-Sections: theory and RTI-1/MRS sub-Section.
 The theory sub-Section reviewed all the theory Individual grant applications.
 The RTI-1/MRS sub-Section reviewed the Category 1 RTI grant requests (up to \$150k requested in total).